kadiyalamani15/Determining-Influential-Macroeconomic-Indicators-for-the-Australian-Stock-Market/README.md

 # Determining Influential Macroeconomic Indicators for the Australian Stock Market

-This project aims to use macroeconomic indicators to draw insights into the performance of the Australian Stock Exchange (ASX) and National Stock Exchange (NSX).
-The data used in this project ranges from 2010-2018 and has been aggregated to monthly form.
+This project focuses on using macroeconomic indicators to predict the performance of the Australian Stock Exchange (ASX) and National Stock Exchange (NSX).
+The data ranges from 2010-2018 and has been aggregated to monthly form.

 ## Australian Macroeconomic Indices